List of King Crimson members: 1981–2008

-1994 onwards

 After a ten-year break, King Crimson reformed again in 1994, with Fripp, Belew, Levin and Bruford joined by second bassist/Chapman stick player Trey Gunn and second drummer Pat Mastelotto.
 This lineup, dubbed the "Double Trio", began rehearsing in April 1994 and released its only studio effort THRAK the following year.
 After touring extensively, the group returned to the studio in May 1997 for the recording of their twelfth studio album, but faced difficulties making progress with the sessions.
 Instead of disbanding again, Fripp decided to initiate a process of "fraKctalisation", splitting the six band members into four "ProjeKcts" of various lineups.
 Each ProjeKct performed several live shows and wrote together, serving as "research and development" units for the full King Crimson incarnation.

 The ProjeKcts spawned several studio and live recordings, which were issued in 1999 as part of The ProjeKcts box set.
 By this time the lineup of King Crimson was a "Double Duo" consisting of Belew, Fripp, Gunn and Mastelotto, following the departures of Bruford and Levin.
 The band released two new studio albums, The ConstruKction of Light and The Power to Believe, before Gunn announced in November 2003 that he was leaving to explore new musical opportunities.
 Levin returned to take his place.
-Rehearsals subsequently began for planned new material, with a string of rehearsal sessions taking place in September 2004, before the group disbanded for a third time.
+Rehearsals subsequently began for planned new material, with a string of rehearsal sessions taking place in September 2004, before the group was placed "on hold" once again.

+In June 2007, Fripp announced that a new lineup of King Crimson had been finalised for the band's 40th anniversary tour the following year.
+In addition to the members of the 2004 incarnation, Gavin Harrison of Porcupine Tree was added as a second drummer.
+The tour took place in August 2008, after which members returned to focus on other projects.

+In December 2010, Fripp wrote that the King Crimson "switch" had been set to "off" since October 2008, citing several reasons for this decision.
+This was followed by Fripp's announcement of his retirement from the music industry in August 2012.